upbound/up/docs/commands.md

           examples directory.
         - `--ignore = STRING,...`: Paths, specified relative to --package-root, to exclude from the package.
+        - `--tar-path = STRING`: Path to a locally built tar file, an alternative to the Controller parameter.
     - Behavior: Builds a Crossplane package (`.xpkg`) that is compatible with upstream Crossplane packages and is a valid OCI image.
 Build will fail if package is malformed or contains resources that are not compatible with